Leumi Capital Market Review

-- We recommend maintaining an average level of equity exposure.
-While significant changes in US fiscal policy could result in higher corporate profits over the longer term, they could also be accompanied by global economic risks, such as reduced global trade, a further rise in government debt levels, higher inflation, and currency risks, amongst others.
-Given the high prices in all other asset classes, we continue recommending equities as the main component of investor portfolios, particularly shares in the high-tech, financial, industrial, and transport sectors.
-It’s fair to assume, though, that given the strong rallies in those sectors since the US elections, they may undergo something of a short-term correction.
+- We recommend maintaining an average level of exposure to equities.
+While significant changes in US fiscal policy could boost corporate profits over the longer term, they could also be accompanied by economic risks worldwide, such as reduced global trade, a further rise in government debt levels, higher inflation, and currency risks, amongst others.
+Given the elevated valuations of all other asset classes, we continue advising that equities make up the main component of investor portfolios.

 The full article is presented in pdf format and can be viewed with Adobe Acrobat Reader software.
 Install the software